In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings.

 - Look for the Diagnostic-Code within the blocked or bounce message details.
-Sometimes, you will be able to see what may have caused the bounce to occur (spam content, ISP or spam filter block, poor sender reputation, blacklisting, etc.).
+Sometimes, you will be able to see what may have caused the bounce to occur (spam content, ISP or spam filter block, poor sender reputation, blocklisting).

 - You can see if a block is affecting specific domains if you navigate to the Details tab > Non Delivered > Domain Blocks.

 - If the block is concerning a major ISP, such as AOL or Comcast, you may want to submit a ticket to request the block be lifted.
-You can also submit a case to Higher Logic for additional deliverability assistance.
+You can also create a case for additional deliverability assistance.

 To sum up...

-- Only send from domains that are authenticated through MA Professional
+- Only send from domains that are authenticated through Informz

-- Only send messages to individuals who have affirmatively opted in (our rules of use)
+- Only send messages to individuals who have opted in (our rules of use)